Wild inference for wild SVARs with application to volatility-based IV: Introduction

-We address this challenge by proposing a novel inference procedure for structural impulse responses (IRF) based on local projection (LP) estimators of \cite{jorda2005estimation}.
-Specifically, we propose both a formula and a proof of joint asymptotic normality of the local projection estimator in the potential presence of trends, cointegration, any number of unit roots, and any weakly-dependent stationary conditionally heteroscedastic innovations.
-Next, we extend the proof of the consistency of the joint HAC covariance estimator of \cite{andrews1991heteroskedasticity} to accommodate non-stationary regressors.
-Finally, we propose a version of the dependent wild bootstrap procedure of \cite{shao2010dependent} that can mimic the joint distribution of the local projection estimators across multiple horizons and the estimates of structural parameters.
-The only regularity conditions that we impose on the non-explosive VAR model is that the one-step-ahead forecast errors, jointly with the instrumental variable, follow a stationary vector process with a mixing property and existence of certain higher-order moments, which are necessary for consistency of the HAC estimator.
-To our knowledge, this provides the first proof of the validity of inference on the IRF estimators that allows for the general case of unstable but nonexplosive VAR models with a general form of stationary conditional heteroscedasticity without pretests.\footnote{Our results are built upon the long literature on non-stationary time series including \cite{sims1990inference,tsay1990asymptotic,de2000functional,inoue2002bootstrapping,montiel2021local}.}
+The only regularity conditions we impose on the nonexplosive (possibly unit root) VAR model are that the one-step-ahead forecast errors, along with the external variables used for structural identification, follow a stationary vector process with a mixing property and the existence of certain higher-order moments, which are necessary for the consistency of the HAC estimator.
+Under this condition, the products of the multi-step forecast errors (the feasible analog of the statistical scores of LP estimators) and external variables have a coupling with a stationary mixing process, which makes CLT and DWB valid.
+To our knowledge, this argument provides the first proof of the validity of \emph{joint} Gaussian inference on the IRF estimators that allows for the general case of unstable but nonexplosive VAR models with a general form of stationary conditional heteroscedasticity without pretests.

-The proposed procedure consists of three main steps.
-First, we estimate reduced-form impulse response functions (i.e. responses to one-step-ahead linear forecast errors $\hat\eta_{it}$ for each time series $i$).
-This step is computed using local projection regressions.
-Second, we estimate the contemporaneous impact of the structural shock of interest on time series $i$ as the sample covariance between pairwise products of one-step-ahead forecast errors $\hat\eta_{1t}\hat\eta_{it}$ and an instrumental variable that is correlated with the heteroscedasticity of the structural shock of interest.
-(The time series with index $1$ plays a special role since it is assumed to have a non-zero correlation of squared forecast errors with the instrumental variable.)
-Third, we compute structural IRF for other horizons as products of the reduced-form IRF and vector of contemporaneous structural responses after appropriate normalization.
-The dependent wild bootstrap is then applied to the relevant score functions.

-The novel simultaneous inference on local projections has multiple uses.
-First, as emphasized in \cite{bruggemann2016inference}, it is important to make joint draws of the vector of the IRF coefficients and the structural impact vector to obtain valid confidence limits.
-Second, the procedure allows simultaneous confidence bounds that cover the entire IRF across all horizons and, for example, allows for inference on the largest and smallest values of IRF.
-Third, one can compute smoothed local projection estimators and the corresponding confidence bounds using the minimum distance approach to improve the efficiency of the estimates.